MatejBalantic/MBLocationManager/README.md

 =================

 Location manager provides convenient and easy-to-use access to latest iOS device location.
-It wraps CoreLocation with convenient singelon class, releaving you of keeping reference to location manager object.
+It wraps CoreLocation with convenient singleton class, relieving you of keeping reference to location manager object.

 Main features:
 * subscribe to location updates with 3 lines of code